2b-as/sigshark/README.md

 for every transaction.
 If it is a large pcap file, it will take a long time to set / clear each filter.

-Sigshark will output a pcap file in which the packets are grouped by transaction, i.e. the file will contain the corresponding `Begin (-> Continue ...) -> End/Abort` or `Request -> Answer` packets next to each other, followed by the same for subsequent transactions, while
+Sigshark can output a pcap file in which the packets are grouped by transaction, i.e. the file will contain the corresponding `Begin (-> Continue ...) -> End/Abort` or `Request -> Answer` packets next to each other, followed by the same for subsequent transactions, while